Cuckoos

 Lives, Habitats & Pictures of the Cuckoos

 There are three types of cuckoos found in North America.
-The Black-billed Cuckoo is the most common of the group, having a range across most of southern Canada, across the American plains, down to Texas into Florida.
+The Black-billed Cuckoo is the most common of the group and has a range throughout most of southern Canada and across the American plains down to Texas and into Florida.

-The cuckoos' main diet are different forms of caterpillars.
-These birds never really settle into one region, but are more likely to be seen and nest wherever there are abundant supplies of caterpillars to live on.
+The cuckoos' main diet is a variety of caterpillars.
+These birds never really settle into one region but are more likely to be seen and nest wherever there is an abundant supply of caterpillars to live on.

-Click on the bird names listed below to see pictures of the Cuckoos of North America
+Click on the bird names listed below to see pictures of the Cuckoos seen in North America

 Classic Collection of North American Birds